This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 (3) This policy applies from the commencement of Trimester 1, 2017.

-(4) This policy applies to all staff and students at UNE and all institutions, domestic and international, with which UNE has a partnership arrangement.
+(4) This policy applies to all UNE Representatives and Students at UNE and all institutions, domestic and international, with which UNE has a partnership arrangement.

 Section 3 - Policy

 (5) The decision to hold a particular type of Intensive School must factor the following issues into the decision process:

 - the appropriateness of the Intensive School mode for the relevant learning outcomes and other pedagogical requirements;

 - equity issues that may inhibit certain categories of students from attending or achieving full value from the Intensive School; and

 - resource implications (physical, staffing and financial) of the Intensive School.

 (6) Decisions about the nature, content and goals of unit-based Intensive Schools are to be made by the Head of School in consultation with the relevant Unit Coordinator and, where appropriate, with the Course Coordinator.